Sam's Club: History

 Sam Walton opened the first Sam's Wholesale Club on April 7, 1983, in Midwest City, Oklahoma, 21 years after he founded Walmart.

 In 1987, Wal-Mart Stores purchased West Monroe, Louisiana-based SuperSaver Wholesale Warehouse Club; the purchase expanded the Sam's Wholesale Club chain by 24 locations.
 Prior to the acquisition, the stores were owned by Alton Hardy Howard and his son John.

 In 1989, Sam's Wholesale Club opened its first club in New Jersey in a former Two Guys/Jefferson Ward store located in Delran.
 This was Walmart's first expansion into the Northeast.

 In 1990, Sam's Wholesale Club was renamed Sam's Club, dropping off "Wholesale".
 The same year, the first Sam's Club opened in Pennsylvania.

 In 1993, Walmart acquired PACE Membership Warehouse from K-mart and converted a majority of PACE locations into Sam's Club stores.

 Sam's Club entered the Canadian market in Southern Ontario (all but one in the Greater Toronto Area/Golden Horseshoe) in 2003.

 The latest flagship club opening As of 13 September 2007, was in Fayetteville, Arkansas.
 The largest Sam's Club store is located in Pineville, North Carolina, with 185000 sqft of retail space that was formerly an Incredible Universe.

 On September 24, 2006, Sam's Club unveiled a new logo with an updated serif font.

 Starting in April 2007, there was speculation of a possible sale or spinoff of Sam's Club from parent company Wal-Mart Stores, Inc.

 On February 26, 2009, Walmart Canada announced that it would be closing all six of its Canadian Sam's Club locations.
-This was part of Walmart Canada's decision to shift focus towards supercentres, but some industry observers suggested that the operation was struggling in competition with Costco and the non-membership The Real Canadian Superstore (known as Maxi & Cie in Quebec), that had a well-established history in the country.
-Sam's Club also rebranded the two as yet unopened locations as new Walmart Supercentres.
+This was part of Walmart Canada's decision to shift focus towards other superstores, but some industry observers suggested that the operation was struggling in competition with Costco and the non-membership The Real Canadian Superstore, that had a well-established history in the country.
+Sam's Club also rebranded the two as yet unopened locations as new Wal-Mart stores.
 In January 2010, it was announced that ten clubs would be closing, including four in California.
 At the same time, Sam's opened six new clubs at various locations in the United States.

 On January 24, 2010, it was announced that approximately 11,200 Sam's Club employees would be laid off.
-The layoffs resulted from the decision to outsource product sampling duties to an outside company (Rogers, Arkansas-based Shopper Events, which already performs in-store product demonstrations for Walmart) and to eliminate New Business Membership Representative positions throughout the chain.
+The layoffs resulted from the decision to outsource product sampling duties to an outside company (Rogers, Arkansas-based Shopper Events, which already performed in-store product demonstrations for Walmart) and to eliminate New Business Membership Representative positions throughout the chain.
 Most of the laid-off employees were part-time and represented about 10% of the total Sam's Club workforce.